Bolivia’s Northern Amazon

 Figure 2: Traditional houses in Baketi community, TCO Cavineño, 2015), and low returns to producers.

-Since the 1990s, unmanaged commercial fisheries in the Bolivian Amazon have been rapidly increasing; current production is estimated to be upwards of 7,000 tonnes/year.
 Urban-based fishers from the main regional port of Riberalta now target paiche almost exclusively and sometimes invade TCOs to access the lakes where paiche is most abundant.
-This has both contributed to conflicts and created new opportunities for trade; equity remains a concern(6).
-For TCO communities, paiche could be a livelihood opportunity, but may also be a threat to critical subsistence fisheries through predation and territorial exclusion.
+Such activities have contributed both to conflicts and to new opportunities for trade, although equity remains a concern(8).
+For TCOs, paiche could be a livelihood opportunity, but may also be a threat to critical subsistence fisheries through predation and territorial exclusion.

-Community Initiative
+Community Initiatives

-Since 2011, indigenous communities have worked with researchers from the Asociación Faunagua, World Fisheries Trust, and the University of Victoria, to better understand the fisheries situation, and identify pathways to improve livelihood and food security in the region.
-Much of this work has focused on the paiche; providing key information on abundance and impacts, as well as potential for development.
+Since 2011, indigenous communities have worked with researchers from the Asociación Faunagua, World Fisheries Trust, and the University of Victoria (Canada), to better understand the fisheries situation, and identify pathways to improve livelihood and food security in the region.

 There have also been a range of practical initiatives including:

-• Pilot initiatives for value-added fish production, for example the establishment of a cooperative in one of the indigenous communities, where paiche fillets and skins (for leather production) are produced and sold at improved prices.
+• Pilot initiatives for value-added fish production, for example the establishment of a cooperative in one of the indigenous communities, where paiche fillets and skins (for leather production) are produced and sold at improved prices;

 Practical Outcomes

-Indigenous governments in the region were able to express concerns and priorities directly with the national government through a 2014 national multi-stakeholder workshop held to discuss issues and opportunities surrounding paiche.
+Indigenous governments in the region were able to express concerns and priorities directly to the national government through a national multi- stakeholder workshop held to discuss issues and opportunities surrounding paiche.
 This was also an opportunity to meet with representatives of commercial fishing.
-Subsequently, the Ministry of Environment passed an administrative resolution for paiche fishery regulation and management, authorizing paiche fishing in protected areas and TCOs as a conservation measure to protect native fauna.
-Specific management plans still need to be developed, including monitoring.

-Figure 6: Preparing roasted tucunaré (peacock bass), a traditional dish, TCO Cavineño, 2015
+Figure 5: Preparing roasted tucunaré (peacock bass), a traditional dish, TCO Cavineño, 2015

 • Development and implementation of resource management plans and other governance tools at a local level.